PEAR: Pairwise Evaluation for Automatic Relative Scoring in Machine Translation: Results and Analyses

 Table~\ref{tab:wmt24_main_res} shows that the reference-anchored configuration, \pearfamily{}$_{\mathrm{ref}}$, slightly outperforms its corresponding QE (\textit{both}) variant on WMT24.
 We now test whether these performances depend on anchoring to a human reference, or whether the same behavior holds when the anchor is an MT output.

-We instantiate the anchor slot with (i) the human reference (\textit{Human Ref}) and (ii) the output of five MT systems.
+We instantiate the anchor slot with (i) the human reference (\textit{Human Ref}) and (ii) the output of six MT systems.
 For each MT anchor, we re-run WMT24 meta-evaluation after removing the anchor system from the benchmark, since its outputs are used as the fixed comparison target.
+Among the six MT anchors, we also include MSLC as a more extreme stress test: in the English--German MQM human evaluation reported by \citet{freitag-etal-2024-llms}, for example, Llama3-70B has a system-level MQM score of -3.62, whereas MSLC obtains -13.46, making it the lowest-quality system by a large margin.

-Figure~\ref{fig:pearref_anchor_ranks} shows that the ranks\footnote{Since the set of evaluated systems changes with the chosen MT anchor, the resulting Avg Corr values are not directly comparable across anchors.
-We therefore report ranks (by Avg Corr) rather than raw Avg Corr values.} of \pearfamily{}$_{\mathrm{ref}}$ variants are very stable across anchors.
-Replacing the human reference with an MT output almost never changes the rank of \pearfamily{}$_{\mathrm{ref}}$, and when changes occur, they shift by at most one rank position.
-This suggests that \pearfamily{}$_{\mathrm{ref}}$ does not rely on human references to retain its performance: anchoring to MT outputs provides a similar reference point, making the reference-anchored interface practical even when human references are unavailable.
+Figure~\ref{fig:pearref_anchor_ranks} shows that the ranks\footnote{Since the set of evaluated systems changes with the chosen MT anchor, the resulting Avg Corr values are not directly comparable across anchors.} of \pearfamily{}$_{\mathrm{ref}}$ variants are stable across anchors.
+This picture remains largely unchanged even when \pearfamily{}$_{\mathrm{ref}}$ is anchored to MSLC, a substantially lower-quality MT system according to the MQM human evaluation results of \citet{freitag-etal-2024-llms}.
+This suggests that \pearfamily{}$_{\mathrm{ref}}$ does not rely on human references to retain its performance.